 Participants who have not previously attended a CDP-led training in Second Life are also required to attend one of the pre-event "open houses" held online in Second Life.
 This is to ensure that participants can successfully log into Second Life, enter the training space, hear the presenter and speak with them via their computer's microphone.
 Participants will not need to attend for the entire "open house," just a portion of the two-hour window.
 Participants must attend this "open house" session from the computer and Internet connection they intend to use for the training.
-The "open house" windows will be announced before registration begins.
+The "open house" windows are as follows:

 Continuing Education Details: